- 1. Adobe Premiere Tips+

 Step 1 Click Add Files and Import AAF.

-Start Wondershare UniConverter on your Windows/Mac computer, ensure from the top that the Convert tile is selected, click Add Files from the center, and locate and import the AAF file (that usually has *.MXF extension) to UniConverter.
+Start Wondershare UniConverter on your Windows/Mac computer, ensure from the top that the Video Converter tile is selected, click the +Add Files icon and locate and import the AAF file (that usually has *.MXF extension) to UniConverter.

 Step 2 Choose a Preset.

-Still being on the Convert tile, click the Convert all files to menu from the upper-right portion, choose your preferred tab from the top (Video for this example), select a format from the left (MP4 here), and pick a resolution from the right (Same as source here).
+Still being on the Convert tile, click the Setting icon, choose your preferred tab from the top (Video for this example), select a format from the left (MP4 here), and pick a resolution from the right (Same as a source here).

 Step 3 Convert the AAF File.

-Choose a destination folder from the Output field at the bottom, and click Convert to convert the AAF file to the format you selected in the previous step.
+Choose a destination folder from the File Location field at the bottom, and click Convert to convert the AAF file to the format you selected in the previous step.

 Once the conversion is complete, you can go ahead and follow the regular process to import the produced file to Avid for further manipulations.